AtScaleInc/sml-models-snowplow/README.md

 ## Data Loading Instructions

 ### Snowflake
 The Snowplow data for the Snowplow model is free in the Snowflake Marketplace.
-To get access to the tutorial data in the Snowflake Marketplace:
+To get access to the Snowplow sample data in the Snowflake Marketplace:

 1. **Go to the Snowflake Marketplace:** In the Snowflake console, click "Data Products" and click the "Marketplace" link.